lewismoten/artificial-neural-network/README.md

-# golden-combat-park
-Genetic Algorithm
+# Artificial Neural Network (ANN)

-A project of curiosity learning about genetic algorithms.
+A project of curiosity learning about artificial neural networks.

 # API